 Q: How do I get a key to my new mailbox?

-A: Contact the US Postal Service.
+A: Contact the US Postal Service for all mailbox issues.

 Q: Does HPMD have trash service?

 A: No. Contact a local trash company and arrange for service to your property.
 You are responsible for the cost of trash removal.
 Please note HPMD is an area populated with bears and other wildlife- keep your trash secured until the day of trash removal.
 You are responsible for cleaning up your scattered trash due to animals or wind.
 Because of the high risk of fire, the State of Colorado has laws that prohibit and/or restrict the open burning of trash and yard debris.
 You will need to contact your local fire protection district to determine your ability to burn these types of materials on your property.

 Q: What do I need to know about utilities in Park County?